cakephp/docs/en/models/retrieving-your-data.rst

     $this->Post->find('first', array('conditions' => $conditions));

-The structure here is fairly self-explanatory: it will find any post where the title equals "This is a post".
+The structure here is fairly self-explanatory: it will find any post where the title equals "This is a post" and the author id is equal to 1.
 Note that we could have used just "title" as the field name, but when building queries, it is good practice to always specify the model name, as it improves the clarity of the code, and helps prevent collisions in the future, should you choose to change your schema.